vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 Reference types share the same memory location.
-When assigned to another variable, both point to same object.
+When assigned to another variable, both point to the same object.

 Class is a reference type.